ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/27_Communications/275116 PA and Mass Notification.md

    1. Speaker location shall provide good quality sound in installed area.
    1. Speakers will be connected using the speaker-to-speaker method.
    1. The hole in the ceiling tile shall be neatly cut.
-   1. NREL Telephone System Interconnection
+   1. Owner Telephone System Interconnection
-   1. NREL telecommunications interconnection will be the items related to any interface with the NREL cable plant or telephone equipment.
+   1. Owner telecommunications interconnection will be the items related to any interface with the Owner cable plant or telephone equipment.
-   1. NREL telecommunications cable is the telecommunications wiring between the buildings, the wiring to telephone switches, the wiring from telephone switches or punch down blocks to PA system equipment.
+   1. Owner telecommunications cable is the telecommunications wiring between the buildings, the wiring to telephone switches, the wiring from telephone switches or punch down blocks to PA system equipment.
-   1. NREL telecommunication equipment is comprised of the telephone switches, punch down blocks or other hardware related to telecommunications.
+   1. Owner telecommunication equipment is comprised of the telephone switches, punch down blocks or other hardware related to telecommunications.
-   1. NREL telecommunication department will make all connections to the telephone related equipment.
+   1. Owner telecommunication department will make all connections to the telephone related equipment.
-   1. NREL telecommunications shall provide the cable and terminations from the telephone equipment to the PA system head end controller and building PA system amplifiers.
+   1. Owner telecommunications shall provide the cable and terminations from the telephone equipment to the PA system head end controller and building PA system amplifiers.
-   1. Contractor will provide the connection information (phone circuit input, zone output, zone inputs, priority page input) for the NREL telecommunications connections to the PA system equipment (head end controller, building amplifiers)
+   1. Contractor will provide the connection information (phone circuit input, zone output, zone inputs, priority page input) for the Owner telecommunications connections to the PA system equipment (head end controller, building amplifiers)
    1. Daily Installation and Clean Up
-   1. Coordinate with NREL technical representatives speaker installation on a day-to-day basis in order to minimize impact on NREL activities.
-Make every effort to minimize disruption of NREL activities consistent with the need to locate speakers to provide good sound quality.
+   1. Coordinate with Owner technical representatives speaker installation on a day-to-day basis in order to minimize impact on Owner activities.
+Make every effort to minimize disruption of Owner activities consistent with the need to locate speakers to provide good sound quality.
 This may require installation of speakers in an area to be re-scheduled to another time.
    1. Daily clean up and removal of scrap leaving current work area clean at end of each day.
    1. Ceiling tiles shall be cleaned or replaced as related to the installation of PA system components.
    1. As installation progresses in an area the floor area shall be swept clean using a vacuum sweeper.
    1. Provided portable trash bins to contain scrap, boxes, and other waste.
-Remove such waste from the NREL premises at the end of each day.
+Remove such waste from the Owner premises at the end of each day.
    1. GROUNDING
    1. Ground cable shields and equipment to eliminate shock hazard and to minimize ground loops, common-mode returns, noise pickup, cross talk, and other impairments.
    1. Signal Ground Terminal: